CelestialBoon/celestialboon.github.io/docs/philosophy/2019-12-21-self-as-many.md

 Stuff just exists and is perceived, and the act of perception is simply that.
 It's a verb without a subject.
 It's just something happening, to no one, and by itself.
 There are different centers of awareness/experience of the Whole Thing but that's it.

-To experience no-self means to go behind the limitations of thought, which is inherently dualistic (because to think about something you must first *define* that something as separate/different from something else), and language even doubly so.
+To experience no-self means to go behind the limitations of thought, which is inherently dualistic (because to think about something you must first DEFINE that something as separate/different from something else), and language even doubly so.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Take: it is a small tragedy that the English language (among w/others) have no exception to the subject+verb structure, which it makes it more difficult to conceptualize+absorb the idea of Doing-without-a-Doer that is central to many Eastern philosophies. <a href="https://t.co/ueyTQVgTaG">https://t.co/ueyTQVgTaG</a></p>&mdash; Alberto Albero 🌲 (@celestialboon) <a href="https://twitter.com/celestialboon/status/1201572260181684227?ref_src=twsrc%5Etfw">December 2, 2019</a></blockquote>